-Rhetoric House, South Campus: The department has three main taught Masters teaching rooms: the Rocque Lab, Cartography Lab, Physical Geography Lab and Computer Room 1.
+Rhetoric House, South Campus: The department has five main taught Masters teaching rooms: the Waddington Tutorial room, the Rocque Lab, Cartography Lab, Physical Geography Lab and Computer Room 1.
 MA students can enter and use the computers in CR1 only if the room is not being used.
 Your Maynooth card is needed for swipe entrance to the Cart Lab and CR1 rooms.
-On Thursdays and Fridays, the Cart Lab is mostly assigned to the MA in Geography, which means you should be able to spend free time in there, however please try to keep this room tidy.
-WiFi is available across the department via the Maynooth University wireless internet service.
-If you find there are blind spots around the department where service is poor, please let us know.
+On Thursdays and Fridays, the Waddington Room is mostly assigned to the MA in Geography, which means you should be able to spend free time in there, however please try to keep this room tidy.